leadiv/breakingnews-vue/README.md

-# CNN Breaking News Component
+# Breaking News Component

 This is a breaking news banner written as a vue component.
-The object is to see how the component system works in vue js.

 ## Prerequisites